mhbilhartz/Resume-Projects/resume.md

   - Provided customer service and handled new member onboarding.

 - **Ski and Snowboard Rental Technician** (Seasonal) — Winter 2023 to Present
-  - Fitted and adjusted ski and snowboard equipment for customers of varying ages and skill levels.
+  - Fitting and adjusting ski and snowboard equipment for customers of varying ages and skill levels.
-  - Ensured equipment safety and functionality (DIN & binding settings).
+  - Ensuring equipment safety and functionality (DIN & binding settings).
-  - Worked effectively during high-volume peak periods while maintaining customer satisfaction.
+  - Works effectively during high-volume peak periods while maintaining customer satisfaction.

-- **Part-Time Youth Nanny** — August 2024 to Present
+- **Part-Time Youth Nanny/Tutor** — August 2024 to Present
-  - Provided weekly care, supervision, and transportation for children.
+  - Providing weekly care, supervision, and transportation for children.
-  - Assisted with homework, meals, and structured play, fostering both learning and creativity.
+  - Assisting with homework, meals, and structured play, fostering both learning and creativity.

+---

+## Life Experience
+- **Competitive artistic Gymnastics (2012-2022)**
+  - Trained gymnastics 20 hours a week for over a decade, developing discipline, body awareness, injury prevention practices, and resilience.
+  - Experience complements fieldwork demands requiring physical control, endurance, patience, and safety awareness.

+- **Colorado Trail Thru-hike**
+  - 491 miles and 90,000ft of elevation gain traveled over the course of 39 days in the summer of 2025.
+  - The trail taught me to be self sufficient, route planning and navigation, how to strageize the logistics of resupplying in towns off trail and what equipment is the most optimizable for weight reduction and gear effectiveness.
+  - I learned risk manegenment on trail: what were my safety protocols for possible injuries on trail, how did I plan do respond to sudden onset dangerous weather conditions and how to make decisions in situations of uncertainty and be able to adapt to the changes.